matco/webwatcher/README.md

 * Choose a strong password and note it
 * In `Customize your instance > Connections`, allow the access though a public IP (you can disable the access through a private IP)

 Wait for the instance to be created.
-Back to the main page of your instance, note the connection name of the instance (visible in the main page of the instance under `Connection name`).
+Back to the main page of your instance, get the connection name of the instance (visible in the block `Connect to this instance` under `Connection name`).
+It should be something like `project-id:us-west1:webwatcher`.
+The name of the connection must then be prefixed with `/cloudsql/` to get the final name of the connection (`/cloudsql/project-id:us-west1:webwatcher` with the previous example).

 Then, you must create the database itself.
 From the main page of your instance, select `Databases` in the left menu and create a database named `webwatcher` (or any other name that please you).
 Keep default "Character set" and "Collation".